twillot-app/twillot/docs/project-prompt.md

 Your AI-fueled sidekick for Twitter bookmarks, bridging the gap between social media and personal organization.

 Streamline your Twitter experience with smart syncing, searching, and tagging, and let your social media soar with the power of your smart social media copilot.

+Twillot: Your Smart Social Media Copilot.
+Designed for the Twitter power user, Twillot revolutionizes the way you organize, search, and share Twitter content.
+With features like local synchronization of Twitter bookmarks, powerful search capabilities, robust backup options, intelligent AI tagging of your favorite tweets, and seamless export to third-party platforms, Twillot is the ultimate tool for managing the vast ocean of information on Twitter efficiently.
+Make Twillot your go-to assistant and turn information chaos into organized, actionable insights.

+Twillot transforms Twitter chaos into organized insights for power users, with AI tagging, bookmark syncing, and seamless sharing—your smart social media copilot.

 ## 使用说明提示词